NolanChan/liferay-portal/modules/private/util/portal-tools-data-partitioning-sql-builder-db2/README.markdown

 The data partitioning SQL builder tool (partitioning tool) allows you to physically separate a Liferay Portal instance from an already existing *logically partitioned* Liferay Portal instance.
-The existing instance is logically partitioned in that it has several companies in its database (i.e., the database's `Company` table has multiple rows).
-Using the partitioning tool, you can move a subset of the companies to another database for a completely different new Liferay Portal instance to use.
-For more information, please read [Data Partitioning tool's README](https://github.com/liferay/liferay-portal/blob/master/modules/util/portal-tools-data-partitioning-sql-builder/README.markdown).
+We consider an existing intalltion to be logically partitioned when several companies are defined in its database (i.e., the database's `Company` table has multiple rows).
+Using the partitioning tool, you will be able to move a subset of the existing companies to another database in order to create a completely new Liferay Portal isolated instance.

-**Important**: This tool does not allow moving one portal instance to another database manager system (DBMS), because the tool's output is always based on the SQL code for the underlying DBMS.
-The tool is for isolating company data into SQL files for the sole purpose of moving the data to a different database.
+For more information, please
+read [Data Partitioning tool's README](https://github.com/liferay/liferay-portal/blob/master/modules/util/portal-tools-data-partitioning-sql-builder/README.markdown).

 ## DB2 special considerations

+Due DB2's clobs management nature, we are forced to follow a different approach to the one showed by other providers like Oracle or MySQL.

+Instead of contributing to the template algorithm we'll be using the native tools provided by the database.
+We'd like to highlight that this has always been one of the design goals of this tool; allowing the users of the tool to contribute a custom provider (usually based on native database tools) which could outperform the default approach

 ### CLOBS